- What is lens flare ?

 Another great trick to remember is to use an external flash.
 Some people will find this idea rather strange, but in fact it is one of the best options to apply.
 Use remote control to send a flash signal a few feet away.
 It produces more natural effect, maintaining some shadows.

-Although, it is considered that technically optical flare is caused by internal reflections, there is no doubt that sources of high intensity lighting are often needed to make them appear.
-Such source can be full moon, the sun, or even an artificial beam.
+Although it is considered that technically optical flare is caused by internal reflections, there is no doubt that sources of high intensity lighting are often needed to make them appear.
+Such a source can be a full moon, the sun, or even an artificial beam.
 Even if there are no powerful sources in the image, random light can get into the lens.
-Usually, the flash outside the viewing angle does not affect resulting image, but if this light is reflected, it can pass in an unexpected way and get on the film/sensor.
+Usually, the flash outside the viewing angle does not affect the resulting image, but if this light is reflected, it can pass in an unexpected way and get on the film/sensor.
 Try walking around, looking for reflecting surfaces, which can capture necessary rays and blazes.